CodosaurusLLC/CodosaurusLLC.github.io/index.md

 - **[Writing software](development)**,
-usually on a staff-augmentation basis, to "lead by example" or just help get your project done
+usually on a staff-augmentation basis, to "lead by example" or just help get your project done.

 I do these mainly for
 established